 Planning a conference can get complicated.
 Attendance for these events normally run in the hundreds and upwards, with various nationalities represented, so planning conferences can be quite challenging.

 You’ll have to do your homework, such as learning the number of attendees who actually need interpreters, before contacting a language service provider.

 Simultaneous interpreting is best suited for this kind of event, given the multiple language requirements and strict time constraints.
 This means you’ll also need to make arrangements for the necessary audio equipment, including interpreting booths for each of your linguists.

 You have the option of table-top or full-size interpreting booths.
 Table-top is easier to transport and erect, but isn’t soundproof, and full-size is fully soundproof but more difficult to set up.
 Each of the attendees that need interpreting will then receive headsets for them to wear during the program.

 Luckily, language service providers such as Accredited Language can source the equipment as well as the interpreter.
-Some may even provide an audio engineer who is accustomed to dealing with event planning.
+We can even provide an audio engineer who is accustomed to dealing with event planning.

 Contact us today to learn more about how we can help ensure your next multilingual conference runs without a hitch.